African American History

 When you follow the roots of history, you’ll uncover the birthplace of leadership, discover the depths of perseverance, understand the definition of heroism, and find hidden gems in unexpected places.

 The history of Stafford County cannot be segmented by color, creed, or ethnicity.
-Stafford’s history is comprised of the earliest peoples, the Patawomeck Indians; the earliest Europeans arriving by choice; and Africans brought here in bondage.
+Stafford’s history consists of the earliest peoples—the Patawomeck Indians, the earliest Europeans arriving by choice, and Africans brought here in bondage.
 All who populated Stafford contribute to the fabric that weaves the history of this place.

 Visit the Places

 There are many places that teach us about the struggles, strengths, and victories of African Americans in Stafford County.

 2846 Brooke Rd., Stafford, VA 22554